Hayden-coder/Note-Taker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```
+## Summary
+This simple note taking application allows you to save notes with a title and plain text.
+Powered by ExpressJS, the Note Taker app makes creating, viewing, and deleting notes easy!!